- Quick Comparison: AI Receptionist vs Human Receptionist vs Virtual Receptionist

 3. AI receptionists powered by conversational technology for 24/7 autonomous call handling

-Selecting the right receptionist model isn’t just about who picks up the phone — it’s a strategic decision that shapes customer experience, lead conversion, and operational efficiency.
+Selecting the right receptionist isn’t just about who picks up the phone — it’s a strategic decision that shapes customer experience, lead conversion, and operational efficiency.

 Your ideal choice depends on how your business handles calls, what your customers expect, and how much flexibility you need.